elastic/elasticsearch-ruby/elasticsearch/README.md

 This library is a wrapper for two separate libraries:

 * [`elasticsearch-transport`](https://github.com/elasticsearch/elasticsearch-ruby/tree/master/elasticsearch-transport),
-  which provides a Ruby client for connecting to an [Elasticsearch](http://elasticsearch.org) cluster
+  which provides a low-level Ruby client for connecting to an [Elasticsearch](http://elasticsearch.org) cluster
 * [`elasticsearch-api`](https://github.com/elasticsearch/elasticsearch-ruby/tree/master/elasticsearch-api),
   which provides a Ruby API for the Elasticsearch RESTful API